daviduffy/nove-common/README.md

-# nove-common
+# nove-shared

-common files for nove.io
+Shared fixtures and constants for Nove.io